Sanavirón language

 Sanavirón is an extinct and unclassified language once spoken near the Salinas Grandes in Córdoba, Argentina.
 Loukotka (1968) classified it as a language isolate, but there is insufficient data to justify this according to Campbell (2012, 2024).
 Previous classifications have linked it with Comechingón, Cacán, or Lule–Vilela.
+Despite its status as a lengua general during the Spanish colonial administration, very little is known of it, only about six or seven words.